 As an alcoholic in recovery, I now require ideal conditions in order to thrive.
 My heavy drinking used up my brain chemistry’s tolerance for abuse.
 Had I not grooved deeply destructive neuro-pathways with alcohol that sugar and junk food flow effortlessly into, I probably could better manage a week of eating like crap.
 But my tolerance for self-destruction has been pushed down the funnel to the small end where only constant attention to getting rest and putting nourishing fuel into my body can fit through if I want to thrive.
 It’s as if I used all my Doritos and cookies tokens on booze, and now eating that crap makes me react like I was on a three-day bender.
 I’m not alone.
 I think we dramatically underestimate the importance nutrition in recovery – whatever affliction we used to fill our void.

 What do you think?
 Many people follow the harm reduction principle that says you can eat or drink anything you want, just as long as you avoid alcohol.
 Is that your philosophy?
 Do you dive into a bowl of ice cream every time the cravings to drink hit?
 Do you feel bad the next day when you indulge in lots of sugar and empty carbs?
 Are you struggling to stay sober, and want to try a recovery plan that includes pro-recovery nutrition as a core component?

 If my experiences and these questions resonate, please consider giving our SHOUT Sobriety program a try.
-It is absolutely free to participate, and it is all about feeling better in recovery – physically and mentally.
+It is all about feeling better in recovery – physically and mentally.
 It doesn’t matter why your drinking developed into excessive overindulgence.
 What matters is that you want to change the conditions of your life to be ideal for your future growth.
 SHOUT Sobriety might just be able to help you reach that goal.